JannikXDev/Community/README.md

 # About 📄

-**Welcome to Virtualy Studios Github, a place where u can get links to Games and our discord server, here we also post announcements for new releases and updates upon our Games.
+**Welcome to Virtualy Studios Github, a place where u can get links to our discord server, here we also post announcements for updates and videos.
-If u would like to get the real experience we recommend u joining our discord server! if u would like to know more about Nero Studios read the [Wikipedia](https://github.com/JannikXDev/Nero-Studios/wiki)!**
+If u would like to get the real experience we recommend u joining our discord server! if u would like to know more about Virtualy Studios read the [Wikipedia](https://github.com/JannikXDev/Nero-Studios/wiki)!**

 # Founder 👑

-**Virtualy Studios was founded by CheezeCakeVr a roblox developer started in 25.1.25 (2025, Janurary, 25,) and is currently developing a battlegrounds game on roblox working he's way up to success.**
+**Virtualy Studios was originally founded by CheezeCakeVr but is now owned by JannikX a roblox YouTuber that makes roblox related content!**
 # Table Of Contents 🔗

 - [Wikipedia](https://github.com/JannikXDev/Nero-Studios/wiki)